snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

   recommended for use with EGO-based methods.

-- When using a global surrogate to extrapolate, either the :dakkw:`model-surrogate-global-gaussian_process` or a quadratic or cubic :dakkw:`model-surrogate-global-polynomial` is recommended.
+- When using a global surrogate to extrapolate, either the :dakkw:`model-surrogate-global-gaussian_process` with a polynomial trend function, or a quadratic or cubic :dakkw:`model-surrogate-global-polynomial` is recommended.

 - When attempting to interpolate more than roughly 1000 training points, the build time of Gaussian process models may become